Architecture Of The Soul. Image of the internal form

 From "Design of New Words"

-Design of New Words.
-The Stone Eye by Filippo Lo Presti 1989
+From "Design of New Words" The Nature of Ornament by Filippo Lo Presti 1989

 To see within architecture

-to grasp its most hidden secrets, is the task of the architect, not merely the one who builds houses, but the one who knows how to uncover what lies concealed within them.
 To discern the salient connections in a discourse composed of seemingly unrelated elements, such as stone and iron, though both generated by a common matrix, or between objects of altered dimensions, is one of the architect’s deepest aims.

 The tree-man, having become a column, expands, narrows, wedges itself between corners; then it disguises itself with bricks, dresses anew, changing its garment into cement and iron.
 Eventually, the cement melts away, leaving behind a skeletal body—bony, naked, earthy.
 At that point, it takes flight, migrates from one place to another in space, becomes absent, turns invisible: it is there, but cannot be seen.
 It can be felt and touched, yet its effect is inconsistent from afar; up close, however, one can sense its purity, see its brightness.